Hoosier State (train)

 The Hoosier State was a 196 mi passenger train service operated by Amtrak between Chicago and Indianapolis.
 It ran on the four days each week that the Cardinal did not run, giving daily rail service to the Chicago–Indianapolis corridor.

-The Hoosier State was suspended indefinitely on June 30, 2019, after funding for the train was not written into Indiana's 2019 state budget.
+The Hoosier State was discontinued on June 30, 2019, after funding for the train went unwritten into Indiana's 2019 state budget.
 The Cardinal continues to provide three round trips per week between Chicago and Indianapolis.

 History

 Prior service

-Prior to Amtrak, the Chicago–Indianapolis market was served by several daily trains, the Pennsylvania Railroad's South Wind and Kentuckian, and the New York Central's James Whitcomb Riley, Indianapolis Special, and Sycamore.
+Prior to the formation of Amtrak, the Chicago–Indianapolis market was served by several daily trains, the Pennsylvania Railroad's South Wind and Kentuckian, and the New York Central's James Whitcomb Riley, Indianapolis Special, and Sycamore.
 There is a name antecedent to the train.
 The Monon Railroad ran the Hoosier daily between Chicago and Indianapolis.
 With the creation of Amtrak, riders were served by the South Wind and the George Washington/James Whitcomb Riley.
 However, with Penn Central's financial instability, track maintenance in the Midwest suffered.
 Amtrak shifted both trains to other routes through Indiana, leaving Indianapolis to be served only by the National Limited (formerly the Spirit of St. Louis), which ran between New York and Kansas City.

 The National Limited's discontinuance in 1979 severed Indianapolis from the national rail network, and isolated Amtrak's Beech Grove Shops in the Indianapolis suburb of Beech Grove.
 The passenger carrier had been using the National Limited to ferry railroad cars to and from its shops; it was forced to run special trains to Indianapolis instead.

 Hoosier State

-The Hoosier State entered service on October 1, 1980.
+The Hoosier State commenced on October 1, 1980.
 On April 27, 1986, the Cardinal (formerly the James Whitcomb Riley) was rerouted to use the same tracks as the Hoosier State between Chicago and Indianapolis, and the Hoosier State began running on days the Cardinal did not operate.
 The Hoosier State was restored to daily operation on a separate schedule from the Cardinal on October 25, 1987.
 However, funding cuts led to its discontinuance on September 8, 1995, while the Cardinal continued tri-weekly operation between Chicago, Indianapolis, and the East Coast.
 Amtrak restored the Hoosier State on July 19, 1998, as a tri-weekly, later quad-weekly train.
 Northbound trains departed Indianapolis on Sunday, Tuesday, Wednesday, and Friday mornings, while southbound trains departed Chicago on Sunday, Monday, Wednesday, and Friday afternoons.